KFAZ (Louisiana): Demise

 The studio equipment complement was adequate to produce live programming or to air films of the quality expected at the time.
 The station's radiated power and antenna height, however, were not enough to produce a decent image in locations more than 10 mi from the transmitter with the TV sets of the mid-1950s.
 To receive KFAZ, the owner of a typical mid-1950s TV set would have to buy a converter box and UHF TV antenna, an outlay of almost one third the price of an economy-model TV set of the day when including installation costs (it was not until 1964 that TV sets in the United States were required to be equipped with built-in UHF tuners).
 Some TV receivers could be ordered with a UHF tuner, but very few were so equipped in North Louisiana in the 1950s.
 KFAZ estimated 16,500 sets were able to view their programming as of May 1954, indicating a lack of UHF-capable sets and the short range of their signal.

 Under the circumstances, the major networks balked at affiliating with KFAZ.
 For the same reason, the station found it difficult to sell advertising; no advertiser wanted to buy time on a station that so few people watched.

 KFAZ's difficulties became acute with KNOE-TV going on-the-air on channel 8 about five weeks after KFAZ.
 KNOE's 229 kW radiated from a 774 ft tower and could be received within a 35 mi radius of its transmitter, with decent picture quality and without the need for a converter or UHF antenna.
 KNOE estimated 109,870 TV sets were able to receive its signal.
 It also carried programming from all four networks of the day—CBS, NBC, ABC and DuMont.
 KFAZ was forced to make do with those ABC shows not "cleared" by KNOE, making acquisition of marketable shows difficult.

 Sinking under the weight of losses of $100,000 ($789,000 in 2009 dollars) in only eight months on the air, KFAZ went dark May 1, 1954.
 Delta Television applied for a channel 13 allocation but was not successful.
 Monroe would later receive a channel 13 allocation, but it would be reserved for non-commercial educational use.
 The Ark-La-Miss would not see a successful UHF station until KLAA (now KARD) signed-on channel 14 on October 6, 1974, 10 years after the federal government mandated inclusion of UHF reception capability for all television sets sold in the United States.

 Facility use post-demise

 The KFAZ facility was later used by the Louisiana Department of Education for KLSE channel 13.
 The transmitter and antenna were replaced with equipment suitable for use on channel 13.
 After KLSE went dark in 1964, no other television station used the former KFAZ facilities.

+The channel 43 allocation would eventually be used by KEJB-TV from 2003 to 2010.